From Gozitan Vines to Prestigious Wines - Visit Gozo

 From his childhood dream to what Tal-Massar Winery stands for today, Anthony has been through a lot of challenges, but he also had a good share of proud moments.
 His determination, passion, and persistence in producing sought-after wines that today are enjoyed in Michelin-starred restaurants have paid off.
 Winning medals, expanding his business and seeing the fruits of his labour appreciated by many are all high points.
 This year’s record of the number of visitors at the vineyard is yet another milestone in a journey that, for Anthony, is far from over.

 VisitGozo would like to thank Mr Anthony Hili, of Tal-Massar Winery for this interview.
-Photos are from TripAdvisor.
+The photos featured were either provided directly by Tal-Massar or sourced from Tal-Massar’s TripAdvisor page.

 BACK TO BLOG POSTS